James-Durant/fisher-information/README.md

 }
 ```

+For the figures presented in this article, see [figures](/figures).

 ## Installation
 1. To replicate the development environment with the [`Anaconda`](https://www.anaconda.com/products/individual) distribution, first create an empty conda environment by running: <br /> ```conda create --name fisher-information python=3.8.3```